DappCoderr/Cadence-Fun/doc/docs/Module 2/Testing.md

 ---

 :::note
-Here you don’t need to understand the syntax of transaction right now, we will take at look at the end of the course.
-You just need to open the playground and run the transaction to test the contract.
+You don't need to understand the syntax of transactions right now.
+We'll take a closer look at it at the end of the course.
+For now, simply open the playground and run the transaction to test the contract.
 :::

-First deploy the Contract and run the transaction.
+First, deploy the Contract and run the transaction.

 ```jsx
 import KnightContract from 0x05